MargaleConsulting/MargaleConsulting/README.md

 I really enjoy doing computer stuff 🖥 <br>
 i go sailing ⛵️ <br>

-im sorry but thats kinda it
+im sorry but that's kinda it

 ## what you can fine here :